Radhakrishnan-R/interactive-rating-component-fm/README.md

 ### What I learned

-I really had fund building this project and learned the difference between $(this) and this.
+I had fun building this project and learned the difference between $(this) and this.

 ```js
  var text = pressedElement.html();